 Ideally, it is best to consult a car accident lawyer in New York before you speak with your insurance company.
 Your lawyer can help you with all communication and advocate on your behalf.
 An experienced lawyer understands the claims process and the legal system in New York.
 As such, they know how to navigate your claim.

-Your attorney can investigate your claim to assess what happened and who is at fault for your injuries.
+Our head-on collision accident attorneys can investigate your claim to assess what happened and who is at fault for your injuries.
 They can also obtain evidence of fault and liability, calculate your damages, and negotiate a fair settlement.
 A law firm can manage your entire case while you are recovering from your injuries.

 Depending on your insurance coverage for your auto insurance policy, you should be covered, up to your coverage limits, whether or not you’re at-fault.
 You can add any of the following coverages to your policy for financial compensation: